 This feature gives users the possibility to mark content as outdated if they consider it old and no longer valuable to their learning experience.
 They can mark both formal learning content such as courses and informal learning content such as assets as outdated in the All Channels and My Courses and Learning Plans pages.
 This feature is active by default in the platform, so you as the Superadmin cannot deactivate it and you don’t need to configure any settings.

 You can recognize the assets which are marked as outdated from the flag icon on the asset’s card.
 Hover your mouse over this icon to check how many users marked it as outdated.
-In order to check the number of users marking a course or a learning plan as outdated, activate the Outdated column in the course management table.
-Refer to this article for more information about how learners can use this feature.
+In order to check the number of users marking a course as outdated, activate the Outdated column in the course management table to include it in the table view.
+To do so, click on the Columns Management icon on top of the table and select the Outdated option in the list (remember that you can select up to 9 columns to display at once).
+Refer to this article for more information about how learners can mark content as outdated in their platforms.

 When learners mark content as outdated, you will receive a notification.
 Refer to the Notifications for Your Outdated Content section in this article for further information about notifications.